phpc99/pfl-project1/README.md

 **7. Returning the Results**
 <br>After the search completes, we return the list of all shortest paths found.

+# Features

+- Implemented a graph-based system in Haskell to compute all shortest paths between two cities in an undirected graph;
+- Utilized a modified version of Dijkstra’s algorithm to efficiently explore and determine optimal routes;
+- Represented the graph using adjacency lists for efficient traversal and neighbor lookup;
+- Simulated a priority queue for path selection using functional data structures and sorting;
+- Ensured cycle avoidance through recursive path checking for visited cities;
+- Collected and returned all paths with minimal total distance between two nodes.

 # Authors

 - Nuno Simão Nunes Rios, up202206272@up.pt